Lumavate-Team/documentation/COMPONENTS.rst

 Component-sets are bundled web components that can be registered for use by :ref:`widgets <widgets>` and :ref:`microserivces <microservices>` within :ref:`experiences<experiences>`.
 For more information on web components, please consult `webcompoents.org <https://www.webcomponents.org/introduction>`_.

 Any component-set upon upload, regardless of framework, can be used by any :ref:`widget <widgets>` or :ref:`microservice <microservices>` via supplementing the distributable with a metadata file and proper tags.
-For widgets, these tags allow extra UI features and functionality to be distributed acrosse multiple widgets.
+For widgets, these tags allow extra UI features and functionality to be distributed across multiple widgets.
 For microservices, these tags allow the component-set to compile and redistribute microservice information to other :ref:`tools <tools>`.

 Component-sets cannot be used to create an experience without the presence of a :ref:`widget <widgets>`.
 Instead, component-sets help by adding additional UI and functions that can be used by multiple :ref:`tools <tools>`.